Juca Chaves: Biography

-Chaves was an active critic of the Brazilian military regime, of the mainstream press, and of the recording industry itself.
+Chaves was a critic of the Brazilian military regime, of the mainstream press, and of the recording industry itself.
 He became an exile in Portugal in the early 1970s, during the presidency of Emílio Garrastazu Médici, but when his satires of the fascist regime then in power began to gain popularity on television and radio, he felt compelled to move to Italy.

 Upon returning to Brazil, he became a television presenter.
 In the 1980s, he established an independent record label, Sdruws Records.

 In 2006, Chaves launched his candidacy for senator in Bahia as a member of the Christian Social Democratic Party, ending in 4th place, with 19,603 votes (0.35% of the total).
 His campaign advertisements, released in the form of poems, distinguished him from the other candidates.
 In addition, he ran for federal deputy in 2010, also unsuccessfully.

-Chaves lives in Bahia with wife Yara Chaves (m.
-1975), with whom he has two adoptive daughters, Maria Morena and Maria Clara.
-Among his musical successes are: “Por Que Sonha Ana Maria?”, “Pequena Marcha Para Um Grande Amor”, “Aquarela dos Sonhos”, “Meu Violão Morreu”, “Auto Retrato”, “Caixinha, Obrigado”, “Presidente Bossa Nona”, “Dona Maria Teresa”, “Que Saudade,” and “Take me Back to Piauí.”
+Among his musical successes are: "Por Que Sonha Ana Maria?", "Pequena Marcha Para Um Grande Amor", "Aquarela dos Sonhos", "Meu Violão Morreu", "Auto Retrato", "Caixinha, Obrigado", "Presidente Bossa Nova", "Dona Maria Teresa", "Que Saudade", and "Take me Back to Piauí".

-He is also known for being a fan of São Paulo Futebol Clube.
+Chaves was also known for being a fan of São Paulo FC.

+Chaves lived in Bahia with wife Yara Chaves (m.
+1975), with whom he had two adoptive daughters, Maria Morena and Maria Clara.
+He died of respiratory failure on 25 March 2023, at the age of 84.